 And It Was Sew

-And It Was Sew has been around since the late 90's, but it only turned into a quilting place 10 years ago.
+And It Was Sew has been around since the early 90's, but it only turned into a quilting place 20 years ago.
 I have been around a lot longer.
-I started quilting 20 years ago.

 I started sewing, literally at my mother's knee, at about the age of 5.
 She let me "help" her on her little green Singer, of which I have finally found one and sew on it frequently.
 By high school I was sewing all my own clothes.
 In college I started majoring in math, but that wasn't much fun, so I switched over to theater.
 First semester of my Sophomore year, the costume shop door opened, a girl pointed at me and said, "Can you sew?"
 I nodded.
 15 years later I left the theater and started working in the fashion industry.
 I remained there until I retired.
 Don't ask me to do another pattern for a garment.
 I LOVE quilts.
 There are no sleeves.
 No darts.
 No collars.
 And nothing that has to be fit any closer than a couple of inches.
 I am in heaven.
 Well, we won't talk about an accurate 1/4" seam in this context...